March 10, 2021

 It is a hard path for sure, but who likes easy stuff anyway!

 Well, it’s enough to start thinking about the next climbing trip once we will be allowed to travel again.
 Thanks so much for your effort Francesco.
 Can we get in touch with you again if we need any kind of information about crags and climbing advices in the South?

 Francesco: Of course you can get in touch with me, I will be happy to help you as much I can!
 I hope to see you guys over here in the next few months!

 * * *

-you can find more!
-Down below you can find his trailer for "Molise Verticale", a new project based Francesco's will to empower Molise climbing.
+Down below you'll can find a trailer for "Molise Verticale", a new project based on Francesco's will to empower Molise climbing.
 You can get in touch with Francesco via his official website or his instagram.

 Pietro Radassao's Instagram here